-- meeting with its independent compensation consultant, with and without the presence of management, to review and structure objectives and compensation programs for our NEOs that are aligned with the Company's business and financial strategy as well as stockholder interests; - · evaluating the performance of our NEOs in light of those objectives; and - based on this evaluation, determining and approving the compensation level for our Chief Executive Officer (with input from our Non-Executive Chairman) and for other executive officers, with our Chief Executive Officer's input.
+- meeting with its independent compensation consultant, with and without the presence of management, to review and structure objectives and compensation programs for our NEOs that are aligned with the Company's business and financial strategy, as well as stockholder interests; - · evaluating the performance of our NEOs in light of those objectives; and - based on this evaluation, determining and approving the compensation level for our CEO (with input from our Non-Executive Chairman) and for other executive officers, with our CEO's input.

-During fiscal year 2013, the members of the Committee took into account discussions with, and presentations by, key members of our management team to ensure that our operating and financial strategies and goals formed the basis for compensation plans that would create incentives for management to effectively execute those strategies and achieve those goals.
-Specifically, in designing the compensation program for fiscal year 2013, the Committee received significant input from our Non-Executive Chairman and Mr. Merrill.
+During fiscal year 2016, the members of the Committee took into account discussions with, and presentations by, key members of our management team to ensure that our operating and financial strategies and goals formed the basis for compensation plans that would create incentives for management to execute those strategies and achieve those goals.

+Specifically, in designing the compensation program for fiscal year 2016, the Committee received significant input from Mr. Merrill.

-In August 2012, the Committee retained Pearl Meyer to provide advice regarding compensation plan design, compensation levels, benchmarking data and advice with regard to compensation disclosures for fiscal year 2013.
-Pearl Meyer was also retained to provide similar advice for fiscal year 2014.
-Prior to retaining Pearl Meyer for each of fiscal years 2013 and 2014, the Committee considered and determined that Pearl Meyer qualifies as an independent compensation consultant.
-Pearl Meyer reports directly to the Committee, which directs and authorizes all executive compensation and non-employee director compensation consulting services to be provided.
-Pearl Meyer does not provide any other services to the Company.
+The Committee has retained Pearl Meyer for each of the last five fiscal years to provide advice regarding compensation plan design, compensation levels, benchmarking data and advice with regard to compensation disclosures.
+Prior to retaining Pearl Meyer for each of fiscal years 2016 and 2017, the Committee determined that Pearl Meyer qualifies as an independent compensation consultant.
+Pearl Meyer reports directly to the Committee and does not provide any other services to the Company.

-Mr. Merrill reviewed the actual performance of Messrs.
-Salomon and Khoury for fiscal year 2013, and made recommendations to the Committee based on his review.
+Mr. Merrill reviewed the performance of Messrs.
+Salomon and Khoury for fiscal year 2016, and made recommendations to the Committee based on his review.
 In addition, our Non-Executive Chairman discussed Mr. Merrill's performance with the Committee.
-Mr. Merrill was present for the

-Committee's deliberations related to the compensation of the other NEOs, but not for the Committee's discussions related to his own compensation.
+Mr. Merrill was present for the Committee's deliberations related to the compensation of the other NEOs, but not for the Committee's discussions related to his own compensation.

-Elements of Fiscal Year 2013 Executive Compensation
+Elements of Fiscal Year 2016 Executive Compensation

-The discussion that follows summarizes each element of our compensation program for our NEOs for fiscal year 2013 and the rationale for compensation decisions made for the 2013 fiscal year.
+The discussion that follows summarizes each element of our compensation program for our NEOs for fiscal year 2016 and the rationale for the compensation decisions.

-For fiscal year 2013, the Committee relied upon its judgment and experience, its assessment of the capabilities and achievements of our NEOs, advice from Pearl Meyer and benchmark data from peer companies to establish the overall level and mix of compensation components for our NEOs.
-In addition, the Committee took into account the stockholder vote at our 2012 annual meeting of stockholders, at which 95% of the votes on our Say on Pay proposal were voted in favor of our executive compensation program.
+The Committee relied upon its judgment and experience, its assessment of the capabilities and achievements of our NEOs, advice from Pearl Meyer and benchmark data from peer companies to establish the overall level and mix of executive compensation components.
+In addition, the Committee took into account the stockholder vote at our 2016 annual meeting of stockholders, at which 98% of the shares voted on our Say on Pay proposal were voted in favor of our executive compensation program.

-As part of the process of determining fiscal year 2013 target levels for NEO incentive compensation, the Committee reviewed the compensation targets used by the 2013 Peer Group (as defined below under "- Peer Groups for Fiscal Years 2013 and 2014").
-While the Committee believes benchmarking against pay practices at other publicly-held homebuilders is useful in determining whether our executive compensation practices are reasonable, in the past it has not, and for fiscal year 2013 it did not, establish compensation levels based solely on benchmarking industry practices.
-Nonetheless, based on data for the 2013 Peer Group, the Committee has been advised by Pearl Meyer that overall compensation for our NEOs was in the bottom quartile for the 2013 Peer Group, consistent with our relative size and prior unprofitable performance.
+As part of the process of determining fiscal year 2016 target levels for NEO incentive compensation, the Committee reviewed the compensation targets used by the 2016 Peer Group (as defined below under "- Peer Groups for Fiscal Years 2016 and 2017").
+While the Committee believes benchmarking against pay practices at other publicly-held homebuilders is useful in determining whether our executive compensation practices are reasonable, in the past it has not, and for fiscal year 2016 it did not, establish compensation levels based solely on benchmarking industry practices.
+Nonetheless, based on data for the 2016 Peer Group, the Committee was advised by Pearl Meyer that compensation for our NEOs remained targeted between the 25th and 50th percentiles of the 2016 Peer Group.